garethmd/garethmd.github.io/_posts/2024-08-22-linear-ltsf.md

 | Traffic Hourly      | 7098.796  | 13801.659   | 462.455      | **12.987**  |
 | Traffic Weekly      | 214.614   | 29.594      | **5.048**        | 9.484   |

-*DLinear model total train time in seconds for 100 epochs.
+*Table 1 DLinear model total train time in seconds for 100 epochs.
 Shortest training times are shown in **bold***

 As we can see the global and multivariate configurations train far more quickly than our local configuration or the channel independent setting.
 In the extreme case the Traffic Hourly dataset takes 3 hours 10 minutes to train with channel independence, but just 12 seconds in the global configuration.